 A map is a generalized array that consists of key-value-pairs.
-While the keys in a regular array are always the consecutive integers $0,1,\ldots,n-1$ , where n is the size of the array, the keys in a map can be of any data type and they do not have to be consecutive values.
+While the keys in an ordinary array are always the consecutive integers 0,1,...,n-1, where n is the size of the array, the keys in a map can be of any data type and they do not have to be consecutive values.

-C++ contains two map implementations that correspond to the set implementations: the structure map is based on a balanced binary tree and accessing an element takes $O(\log n)$ time, while the structure unordered\map uses a hash map and accessing an element takes O(1) time on average.
+C++ contains two map implementations that correspond to the set implementations: the structure map is based on a balanced binary tree and accessing elements takes $O(\log n)$ time, while the structure unordered_map uses a hash map and accessing elements takes O(1) time on average.